2025 All-Ireland Minor Football Championship

 The 2025 All-Ireland Minor Football Championship was the 94th staging of the All-Ireland Minor Football Championship since its establishment by the Gaelic Athletic Association in 1929.
-The championship runs from 21 March to July 2025.
+The championship ran from 21 March to July 2025.

 Derry were the defending champions, however, they were defeated by Down in the Ulster Championship.

+The All-Ireland Final was played on 6 July 2025 at St Conleth's Park in Newbridge, between Tyrone and Kerry.
+Tyrone won the match by 1-16 to 1-15 with a dramatic last minute winner from Diarmuid Martin.

 Format

 A vote at GAA Congress in September 2023 approved the introduction of tiered knockout competitions as part of the All-Ireland Minor Football Championship.
 Tier 1 features the four provincial champions playing the four provincial runners up in the All-Ireland quarter-finals.
 Those pairings are decided on a provincial rota system initially determined by Central Council and provincial finals cannot be repeated at the quarter-final stage.

 The tier 2 knockout competition comprises 11 teams: one from Munster, four teams from both Leinster and Ulster and two from Connacht.
 Leinster and Ulster are each represented by their two losing semi-finalists as well as two beaten quarter-finalists.
 The third and fourth placed teams in Connacht are also included.
 The semi-finalists in Leinster and Ulster along with the third-placed team in Connacht receive byes to the quarter-finals where they are joined by three preliminary quarter-final winners.

 In tier 3, there are 13 teams made up of five from Leinster, three from both Munster and Ulster and two from Connacht.
 In Connacht's case, their fifth-placed team play London for a place in the quarter-finals.

 The tiered All-Ireland series runs over an eight-week period from mid-May to the start of July.